Contrastive Diffusion Alignment: Learning Structured Latents for Controllable Generation: Results

+\textbf{Contrastive learning and controlled generation.} To obtain contrastive embeddings of the sequence of feature latents, we use the CEBRA library \cite{schneider2023cebra} with the \texttt{offset10-model-mse} architecture.
+Embedding dimensions ($d$) are tuned (Fig.~\ref{fig:ablation}), with $d=8$ for fluid and $d=3$ for all other datasets, ensuring $d<< \text{dim}(\mathcal{Z})$.
+Embeddings $c_s \in \mathbb{R}^d$ are mapped back to feature-latent space using $\mathtt{cebra.KNNDecoder}$ followed by image reconstruction via a diffusion sampler.
+Trajectory accuracy is measured using RMSE, while full-reference image quality is evaluated using PSNR and SSIM.
+The number of neighbors in the kNN decoder is tuned to maximize prediction accuracy.

+For trajectory modeling, we use parametric B-spline interpolation (\texttt{splprep}/\texttt{splev} from SciPy, suitable for $d \leq 10$) and TEX (via finite-difference).
+Experiments are conducted on sequences from: fluid ($Re=120,\ S=3000$), $Ca^{2+}$ ($v_n=9,\, S=6200$) and DISFA (subject = SN025, $S=4844$).
+We compare against linear baselines, linear interpolation (Lerp) and spherical interpolation (Slerp) \cite{hahm2024isometric,preechakul2022diffusion,wang2023interpolatingimagesdiffusionmodels}, and a nonlinear baseline, an LSTM \cite{hochreiter1997long} predicting the next frame from the previous $20$ frames.
+For n-steps prediction ahead, the data are split using $M$ contiguous train/test blocks, each containing $n$-length held-out points: Fluid: $M = 50,\ n = 12;\quad Ca^{2+}: M = 100,\ n = 7;\quad DISFA: M = 88, n = 11$.
+We evaluate spline extrapolation, TEX-2, and LSTM forecasting the next n frames from the previous 20 frames.
+As an ablation, we compared ConDA against linear (PCA) and variational baselines ($\beta$-VAE with $\beta=4$) on predicting the test data.

+For classification, we train linear and RBF SVMs with leave-subject-out CV on the TMS E-Field dataset with 110 subjects(responders: $\leq 50\% $ change in HAMD-17; non-responders: $> 50\% $ change in HAMD-17 shown in Fig. \ref{fig:hamd17}) and leave-($Re$)-out on the fluid dataset (steady: $Re \leq 65$; unsteady laminar: $Re > 65$) \cite{osafo2024generalizing}).
+Generalization is evaluated on 10 held-out subjects and 8 held-out $Re$ reporting F1, accuracy, and ROC-AUC.
+For class transfer, we perform KDE-based interpolation (\texttt{sklearn.neighbors.KernelDensity}) in five steps between non-responder and responder E-fields at a fixed coil angle $y=90^\circ$ by locating class-conditional density modes (\texttt{skimage.feature.peak-local-max}) and editing embeddings along the vector connecting mode peaks.

-\paragraph{CcGAN Framework.} For CcGAN training, we employ the SNGAN architecture \cite{ding2020ccgan,miyato2018cgans} and selected the soft vicinity hyperparameters from \cite{ding2020ccgan}.
-After significant testing, we use $40,000$ training iterations using the Adam optimizer \cite{kinga2015method} with $\beta_1$ set to $0.5$, $\beta_2$ set to $0.999$, dimension of latent space of GAN set to $256$, learning rate set to $10^{-5}$ and batch size set to $64$.
+\textbf{CcGAN Framework.} We also benchmarked our cLDM against CcGAN with soft vicinity \cite{ding2021ccgan,miyato2018cgans} for image generation and reconstruction.
+After significant testing, we use $40,000$ training iterations using the Adam optimizer with $\beta_1$ set to $0.5$, $\beta_2$ set to $0.999$, dimension of latent space of GAN set to $256$, learning rate set to $10^{-5}$ and batch size set to $64$.
 Once the CcGAN is trained, we train an encoder network for the generator to enable inversion.
 The encoder network architecture, comprised of eight layers of $ Conv2d \rightarrow{BatchNorm2d} \rightarrow{ReLU} $, had a bottleneck dimension of $256$.
 The encoder was trained for $40,000$ iterations by minimizing the loss function defined in \eqref{encoder-loss} with $\eta = 0.1$, using Adam optimizer with learning rate $10^{-5}$ and batch size $32$.